-- Book Talk @ the Library explores a wide variety of styles and genres, from the classics to contemporary best sellers.
+- Book Club explores a wide variety of styles and genres, from the classics to contemporary best sellers.
 Join us the second Tuesday of each month at 6:00 pm for lively conversation!
 Copies of each month’s book are available for checkout at the service desk.
 If all the copies are checked out, please ask to have a copy put on reserve for you.

 - Lifelong Learning Programs are held throughout the year on a wide variety of topics.

 - Let’s Talk About It, Oklahoma, a book discussion series led by Oklahoma scholars.
 This is usually held in the fall.

 - Sit & Stitch, held each Friday from 3:30-6:00 pm, is a chance to unwind and chat with other stitichers while working on individual projects.

 - Learn to Knit or Crochet on the second Saturday of each month at 10:30 am.

 - Enid Author Fest is held annually on the first Saturday in March.

 - Homebound Book Service: the library provides a free delivery service to help those who are elderly or disabled and cannot get to the Library still check out books and other materials.
 Call 580-616-7183 for information or assistance.

 - Please check our calendar and monthly newsletter for current programs offered.

 - To receive a monthly adult services email contact email@example.com.